lemonase/csportfolio.github.io/project1.md

 ## Additional Considerations

-This project was really good experience from a project management perspective as each member of the team had the opportunity to create goals(stories), due dates and contribute to the final product.
+This project was really good experience from a project management perspective.
+Each member of the team had the opportunity to create and track goals based on user stories Our team utilized user feedback and worked together to prioritize features that would shape the final product.

 It also provided exposure to developer tools such as [Ruby on Rails](https://rubyonrails.org/), [Heroku](https://www.heroku.com/), AWS Cloud9, Linux, git and bash.

 [Back to Portfolio](./)